How Do Mold, Mildew, and Wet Rot Affect Air Quality?

 Mold refers to a fungus that grows with filaments called hyphae.
 Mold can refer to any one of many types of fungus.

-Mildew is a type of fungus.
-It's a casual term that usually refers to a white or light grey fungus, whereas mold typically refers to fungi of other colours.
+Mildew is a casual term that usually refers to a white or light grey fungus, whereas mold typically refers to fungi of other colours.

 Wet rot is a general term that refers to a fungus that breaks down wood.
 Wet rot is often called cellar fungus, and it often refers to fungi that is in the genus, Coniophora.